geekforbrains/geekforbrains.github.io/_posts/2016-04-04-a-year-of-nodejs.markdown

 frustrations with Python and why I was going to try Node instead.

-Fast-forward a year of in-house CLI tools, client projects and updates to our companies products and this is what I've learned.
+Fast-forward a year of in-house CLI tools, client projects and updates to our company's products and this is what I've learned.
 Not only about Node, but Javascript in general as well.

 ### Easy to learn, impossible to master